 What is it?

-Emergency Contraception is a pill you can take if you’ve had unprotected sex.
-It is a hormone pill that prevents the release of an egg.
+Emergency Contraception (EC) comes in two forms: either a pill you can take or a copper IUD you can get inserted if you’ve had unprotected sex.
+EC, in pill form, is a hormone pill (there are several different brands) that prevents the release of an egg.
 It does not cause abortion.
-It can be taken up to 5 days after you have had unprotected sex, but the sooner you take it the more effective it is.
-If you are already pregnant, it does not change anything or hurt the pregnancy in any way.
+If you decide to use the copper IUD for emergency contraception (known as the ParaGard IUD), it can be used as emergency contraception if inserted by a health care provider after unprotected intercourse.
+Both forms of EC can be used up to 5 days after you have had unprotected sex, but if you are taking the pill, the sooner you take it, the more effective it is.
+On the other hand, if you decide to get the ParaGard IUD, it is 99.9% effective at preventing pregnancy even on the fifth day after unprotected sex and can be left in as long-acting birth control for up to 12 years.
+If you are already pregnant, the EC pill does not change anything or hurt the pregnancy in any way.

 - It will not harm a pregnancy if you are already pregnant.